Atkana/tes3mp-scripts/0.7/kanaRevive/readme.md

 - `"percent"` - The stat is set to be a percent of the player's maximum value for that stat.
 What percent modifier is used is governed by the configuration options `percentModeHealth`, `percentModeMagicka`, and `percentModeFatigue`.
 Note that the values used are multipliers - `0.1` represents 10%, `1` represents 100%

 *(Note that the script will automatically ensure that the stat values are clamped within the stat's normal bounds, and that the value used for health will, at minimum, be 1).*
+### Revive Marker Options
+To overcome some current problems, a special activatable object can also be made spawned for any player who wasn't in the cell when the player was downed.
+- `useMarkers` - If set to `true`, then a special marker object will also be spawned when a player is downed.
+Anyone who activates either the object or the downed player will revive them.
+- `markerModel` - The model to use as the revive marker.
+By default, it's a spoopy skellington.
+- `baseObjectType` - The record type of the revive marker.
+Honestly won't ever need changing from its default value of `"miscellaneous"`
+- `recordRefId` - The ID used for the revive marker's permanent record.
+Won't need changing.

 ### Language Support
 Almost every piece of text that's presented to the player can easily be changed by configuring the `lang` section.
 Keep the keys as they are, and edit their strings to read anything you want.
 Note that words beginning with `%` are special wildcards (?
 I think that's the term) and shouldn't be translated (i.e. `%name` should stay as `%name`) - the script will automatically replace any instance of them with special text.